RMatushkin/tinder-api/README.md

 ## Contributing
-If you want to take the time to make this project better, please open an new  [issue](https://github.com/RMatushkin/tinder-api/issues/new/choose) or a [pull request](https://github.com/RMatushkin/tinder-api/compare).
+If you want to take the time to make this project better, please open a new  [issue](https://github.com/RMatushkin/tinder-api/issues/new/choose) or a [pull request](https://github.com/RMatushkin/tinder-api/compare).

 Here is a pretty well instruction on how to sniff the traffic